J.P. Crawford Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in the league.
+- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in MLB.

-- The Yankees have a 3.74 team ERA that ranks sixth across all MLB pitching staffs.
+- The Yankees have a 3.70 team ERA that ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to rank 14th in baseball in home runs surrendered (61 total, 1.1 per game).
+- Yankees pitchers combine to give up 61 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Cortes makes the start for the Yankees, his 11th of the season.
-He is 4-2 with a 5.30 ERA and 53 strikeouts in 54 1/3 innings pitched.
+- Schmidt gets the start for the Yankees, his 12th of the season.
+He is 2-5 with a 5.58 ERA and 58 strikeouts in 50 2/3 innings pitched.

-- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing four earned runs while giving up five hits.
+- In his most recent appearance on Thursday against the Baltimore Orioles, the righty threw five innings, allowing one earned run while surrendering five hits.

-- The 28-year-old has a 5.30 ERA and 8.8 strikeouts per nine innings in 10 games this season, while allowing a batting average of .255 to opposing hitters.
+- The 27-year-old has a 5.58 ERA and 10.4 strikeouts per nine innings in 11 games this season, while allowing a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.